-Pursuant to the Malaysian Code on Corporate Governance, it is recommended that approval of shareholders be sought in the event the Company intends to retain an Independent Director who has served in that capacity for more than nine years.
+Pursuant to the MCCG, it is recommended that approval of shareholders be sought in the event the Company intends to retain an Independent Director who has served in that capacity for more than nine (9) years.

-Encik Muhayuddin Bin Musa and Encik Johari Low Bin Abdullah were appointed to the Board on 9 March 2005 and 9 May 2007 respectively and have therefore served as the Independent Directors of the Company for a cumulative term of more than nine (9) years.
+Encik Johari Low Bin Abdullah and Encik Muhayuddin Bin Musa were appointed to the Board on 9 May 2007 and 9 March 2005 respectively and have therefore served as the Independent Directors of the Company for a cumulative term of more than nine (9) years.

-The Board of Directors has through the Nomination Committee assessed the independence of Encik Johari Low Bin Abdullah and Encik Muhayuddin Bin Musa and recommended them to continue to act as Independent Directors of the Company based on the following justifications:-
+The Board of Directors has through the NC assessed the independence of Encik Johari Low Bin Abdullah and Encik Muhayuddin Bin Musa and recommended them to continue to act as Independent Directors of the Company based on the following justifications:-

-- (i) they have fulfilled the criteria under the definition on Independent Director as stated in the Main Market Listing Requirements of Bursa Securities and are therefore able to bring independent and objective judgment to the Board; - (ii) they have been with the Company for many years and are familiar with the Company's business operations, thus enabling them to contribute actively and effectively during deliberations or discussions at Board meetings; - (iii) their length of service on the Board does not in any way interfered with their exercise of independent judgement.
+- (i) they have fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Securities and are therefore able to bring independent and objective judgment to the Board; - they have been with the Company for many years and are familiar with the Company's business operations, thus enabling them to contribute actively and effectively during deliberations or discussions at Board meetings; - (iii) their length of service on the Board does not in any way interfered with their exercise of independent judgement.
 They have remained objective and independent in expressing their views and participating in deliberations and decision making of the Board and Board Committees; - (iv) their vast experience in accounting, finance and banking and business management enables them to provide the Board, as the case may be, with pertinent expertise, skills and competence; - (v) they have continued to exercise their independence and due care during their tenure as Independent Non-Executive Directors of the Company and carried out their duties in the interest of the Company and shareholders; and - (vi) they have devoted sufficient time and commitment to discharge their responsibilities as Independent Directors.

-The proposed Resolutions 8 and 9, if passed, will enable Encik Johari Low Bin Abdullah and Encik Muhayuddin Bin Musa to continue to act as Independent Directors of the Company.
+The proposed Ordinary Resolutions 8 and 9, if passed, will enable Encik Johari Low Bin Abdullah and Encik Muhayuddin Bin Musa to continue to act as Independent Directors of the Company until the next AGM.